Anwar8/Blaze/notes/journal.md

 ### WP7: Thesis writing - 08 weeks - due 15/05/2025

 ## Journal
+#### 5 June
+`HighFive` is an `HDF5` header only library.
+I want to use it to build an output database in `HDF5` where the output from each each element and node are stored in a tree.
+For example: node_1/displacements, node_1/accelerations, node_1/reaction_forces, etc. The same for elements where the forces and stresses are stored in the same manner.
+This data would then be read by Python to plot the results for verification and debugging.
+Today I installed `HighFive` using `Spack`.
+It took longer than I hoped because `Spack` decided not to cooperate.
+It now installed, but I haven't used it yet.

 #### 7 April
 Lack of unit-testing seems to have caught up with me.
 I will need to do a few things to correct the geometrically nonlinear analysis.
 1. Develop unit tests at the very least for `Basic2DBeamElement`, `Izzuddin2DNonlinearBeam`, `ElementConfiguration`, `NonlinearTransform`, and `Assembler` - particularly for collecting resistance forces from elements.
 A full list of necessary tests will need to be compiled first, and then implemented.
 That is a task for another day, and not for today!